GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Experiments

-We investigate potential other weight initialisation schemes (alternative to training GNNs) for imbuing inductive biases to improve performance when similar features have similar coefficients (as proposed by \citep{li2008network, ruiz2022plato}).
-To the best of our knowledge, all such existing initialisation methods necessitate external knowledge like \citep{li2008network, ruiz2022plato}.
-Consequently, we introduce three weight initialisation schemes incorporating a similar inductive bias.
-These schemes generate feature embeddings $\ve^{(i)}$, which are then utilised to initialise the first layer of the predictor network \mbox{$\mW^{[1]}_{\text{MLP}}=[\ve^{(1)}, \ve^{(2)}, ..., \ve^{(D)}]$}.
-The proposed methods use Principal Component Analysis (PCA), Non-negative Matrix Factorization (NMF), and the Weisfeiler-Lehman (WL) algorithm \cite{Weisfeiler1976OnCA} to compute the feature embeddings $\ve^{(i)}$.
-The latter is a parameter-free graph-based approach often applied to verify graph isomorphism.
-Appendix~\ref{appendix:influence-mlp-initialisation} presents detailed specifications of these initialisation methods.

-\looseness-1 While the three specialised initialisation schemes (PCA, NMF, WL) occasionally outperform a standard MLP (Kaiming initialisation \citep{he2015delving}), we generally observe that $\mathsf{GCondNet}$ further enhances these results.
-For instance, $\mathsf{GCondNet}$ with KNN graphs consistently surpasses the graph-based Weisfeiler-Lehman (WL) initialisation across all datasets, with performance increases reaching $3.5\%$.
-This underscores the efficacy of training GNNs to distil structure from sample relationships, exceeding the capabilities of other non-GNN-based ad-hoc methods—even those that define graphs between samples.

-$\vartriangleright$ \textit{How robust is GCondNet to different graphs?} We analyse two distinct facets of robustness: \begin{itemize}[topsep=0pt, itemsep=0pt, leftmargin=10pt] \item Its \textit{relative performance} compared to other benchmark models: We find that, generally, $\mathsf{GCondNet}$, when using any of the three types of graphs, outperforms all 14 benchmark models from Table~\ref{tab:main-results}, and achieves a higher average rank.
-This suggests that $\mathsf{GCondNet}$ is robust to different graph-creation methods and maintains stable relative performance compared to other benchmark methods.
+We analyse two distinct facets of robustness.
+First, the \textit{relative performance} compared to other benchmark models.
+We find that, generally, $\mathsf{GCondNet}$, when using any of the KNN, SRD or RandEdge graphs, outperforms all 14 benchmark baselines from Table~\ref{tab:main-results} and achieves a higher average rank.
+This suggests that $\mathsf{GCondNet}$ is robust to different graph-creation methods and maintains stable relative performance compared to other benchmark methods, even when the graphs are possibly misspecified.